The art and craft of procrastination…

 You’ll find if you sit in front of your computer long enough at the same time every day, you’ll get something accomplished.
 I didn’t say it would be the work of genius or God’s gift to cinema, but it definitely will be something on the blank page.
 And one page after another eventually adds up to 110 pages and FADE OUT.
 THE END.
 Possibly your first screenplay or like me—my 26th.

 Procrastination is insidious and takes no prisoners.
+If you stand in its way, it will right over the top of you before you know it.
 It emanates from your fear of the work, and the deeper your fear, the larger the procrastination boulders that will land in your way.
 When they crash down in your pathway, slide around them, under them, over them, but find a way to complete your mission and get the work done.
 It may feel easier not to face the blank page, but do not give in.

 Now, if you’re lucky enough to be hired by a producer to write a screenplay, there can be no procrastination or excuses.
 Zero.
 You’ve signed a contract, you’ve been paid to go to work, and you damn well had deliver the script on time.
 This is your primary goal.
 I was thinking back to a script assignment of mine from several years ago.
 I can laugh about it now, but then it was a true test of producing pages under a seemingly impossible deadline.
 Again, I did not reply with excuses when asked to perform a task — I had to get the job done.